PhD Exams at NC State#

 In general, you will encounter three major exams during your PhD program:

 - Oral Preliminary Exam: Outline for thesis proposal.
+Usually happens around 2 published papers / within a year or so of planned defense

 - Final Exam (Defense): Final defense of your thesis.
+Usually happens with the 3rd paper being published / under serious submission.

 1. Written Prelim#

-Consists of a written report (usually your first research paper draft / preprint, but no more than 7000 words) and an oral presentation (40–45 min, usually scheduled for 90 min to allow for admin and questions, announced and public to anyone).
+- Oral presentation (40–45 min, usually scheduled for 90 min to allow for admin and questions, announced and public to anyone).

 From CSC’s Ph.D. in Computer Science page: